aarony2431/ImageProcessing/README.md

 ## Usage

+Several helper functions are provided in the base package.
+These include
+- `ImageTiff` - a wrapper class for `PIL.Image` and `numpy.ndarray` that allows for streamlined functionality of TIFF images
+- `copy` - a system function used to identically copy the bytes of one file to another location
+- `decompress` - a system function used to naturally decompress any image
+- `subtractmedian` - an image processing function which subtracts the local median intensity from each pixel
+- `processimage` - a single wrapper function for processing and then saving an image using several different image handling libraries
+- `processimage_pool` and `processimage_loop` - batch functions to use with `processimage`

 Batch image processing can be performed by importing the `processimage` module and applying it to some image processing function.
 This function may be a supplied function or a user-defined function.
 Use the `**kwargs` argument to pass values to any supplied or user-defined function.
 ```
 from ImageProcessing.src import processimage, processimage_loop, processimage_pool